-The Directors and Secretary who hold office as 31 December 2022 are shown on page 3.
-The members of the Board of Directors and the Secretary held no interest in the ordinary shares of the Company at any time in the financial year (2021: nil).
+The Directors and Secretary who hold office as 31 December 2023 are shown on page 3.
+The members of the Board of Directors held no interest in the ordinary shares of the Company (2022: nil).

 Events after the reporting year